Dawn-of-Resdayn/Dawn-of-Resdayn.github.io/guides/installing.md

    * Create a folder called ``Tamriel Data`` in the ``Mods`` folder you created, extract the contents of the Tamriel_Data (HD or vanilla) ZIP into it.

-   * Create a folder called ``Tamriel Rebuilt`` in the ``Mods`` folder you created, extract the contents of all of the subfolders in the Tamriel Rebuilt 7z into it.
+   * Create a folder called ``Tamriel Rebuilt`` in the ``Mods`` folder you created, extract the contents of all of the subfolders in the Tamriel Rebuilt 7z and hotfix patch into it.

    * Create a folder called ``Province Cyrodiil`` in the ``Mods`` folder you created, extract the contents of Cyrodiil_main v.0.2 (BETA) zip into it.